Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/ios_user_guide.rst

     :align: center
     :width: 30%

 The first question you will be asked is whether the structure type that exists in the CABD matches what you see at the site.
-For example, if the barrier feature is a stream crossing in the database, the question will read " is the structure type correct: Stream Crossing".
+For example, if the barrier feature is a stream crossing in the database, the question will read 'Is "Stream Crossing" the correct structure type?'.

 Then, there will be one of the two outcomes: